-At March 27, 2022, we held cash and cash equivalents of \$1.9 billion that was generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.
+At March 26, 2023, we held cash and cash equivalents of \$2.4 billion that was generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.

-At March 27, 2022, we had a \$3.0 billion revolving credit facility (the Revolving Credit Facility) with various banks with an expiration date of August 24, 2026 that is available for general corporate purposes including supporting commercial paper borrowings.
+At March 26, 2023, we had a \$3.0 billion revolving credit facility (the Revolving Credit Facility) with various banks with an expiration date of August 24, 2027 that is available for general corporate purposes including supporting commercial paper borrowings.
 We may request and the banks may grant, at their discretion, an increase in the borrowing capacity under the Revolving Credit Facility of up to an additional \$500 million.
-There were no borrowings outstanding under the Revolving Credit Facility at March 27, 2022.
+There were no borrowings outstanding under the Revolving Credit Facility at March 26, 2023.

 We have agreements in place with financial institutions to provide for the issuance of commercial paper.
 The outstanding balance of commercial paper can fluctuate daily and the amount outstanding during the period may be greater than or less than the amount reported at the end of the period.
-There were no commercial paper borrowings outstanding as of March 27, 2022 and December 31, 2021.
+There were no commercial paper borrowings outstanding as of March 26, 2023 and December 31, 2022.
 We may, as conditions warrant, from time to time issue commercial paper backed by our Revolving Credit Facility to manage the timing of cash flows.
 However, depending on market conditions, commercial paper may not be available on favorable terms or at all.

-Our outstanding debt, net of unamortized discounts and issuance costs was \$11.6 billion as of March 27, 2022 and is in the form of publicly-issued notes that bear interest at fixed rates.
-As of March 27, 2022, we were in compliance with all covenants contained in our debt and credit agreements.
-There were no material changes during the quarter ended March 27, 2022 to our contractual commitments as presented in "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2021 Form 10-K that were outside the ordinary course of our business.
+Our total outstanding short-term and long-term debt, net of unamortized discounts and issuance costs was \$15.6 billion as of March 26, 2023 and is in the form of publicly-issued notes that bear interest at fixed rates.
+As of March 26, 2023, we were in compliance with all covenants contained in our debt and credit agreements.